 the prejudiced

-These are often a great foreigner reminder.
-Most of them are traditionalist factory uncles who don't like to see their country being invaded by foreigners. some can you insult, gossip badly about you to friends or exclude you and not show respect.
-Do they ask idiots about why you're here?
+They tend to be a great reminder of foreigners.
+Most of them are traditionalist factory owners who don't like to see their country invaded by foreigners.
+Some may insult you, gossip about you to their friends or exclude you and show no respect.
+They ask stupid questions about why you are here?
 Why don't you go back to your country?

-Many Brazilians end up having terrible experiences because of this type of Japanese, who despite being few, end up being the most remarkable.
-The best thing to do is to keep your distance from this type of person and ignore everything he says.
-Be careful not to catch his disease and start to be prejudiced with the japanese.
+Many Brazilians end up having terrible experiences because of this type of Japanese, who, although few in number, end up being the most notorious.
+The best thing to do is to keep your distance from them and ignore everything they say.
+Be careful not to catch his disease and start being prejudiced against the Japanese.

 I hope you enjoyed this article, have you ever come across these Japanese?
 We appreciate your comments and shares.